mrshawnhum/capstone-starter-mrshawnhum/README.md

 In there, you can do `npm run server` to fire up a server on port `5000`.

+## Frontend Disclaimer

+Some images will be the same photo as the api would not include photos for some animals.
+When there is no image, a placeholder from Unsplash will be included instead.

 ## Available Front-End Scripts

 **Run `yarn`. _Do not_ use `npm` as it can lead to some unnecessary conflicts from `yarn` and `npm`.**